-- We engage with, encourage and support female employees to apply internally for management and leadership positions as they become available, with a focus on ensuring that suitably qualified females applicants are shortlisted for interview. - In 2022 we conducted a complete review of our appraisal system and launched this in 2023.
-The changes better support management to identify development needs, and help employees progress their career internally.
+• We actively encourage and support female employees to apply for internal promotions and leadership roles.
+We continue to ensure that qualified women are included in shortlists for interviews wherever possible.

+• Our enhanced appraisal system, which launched this in 2023, continues to support management to identify development needs, and help employees progress their career internally.

-I confirm that the information contained in this report is accurate as at 5th April 2023.
+I confirm that the information contained in this report is accurate as at 5th April 2024.